justanotherfoundry/freemix-glyphsapp/README.md

 The palette shows the four most frequently used anchors.
 Setting the x or y position of a particular anchor via the palette only affects glyphs that have an anchor with the respecive name (anchors are never insterted or removed).

-### Orange Background

-Makes contours in the background shown in orange instead of gray.

 ### Customize Defaults

 This is not a macro you would use daily but more of a documentation of settings that can be accessed in Python via intDefaults.